F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_global-routed-mode.rst

 Overview
 --------

-The F5® agent determines BIG-IP® devices' L2 and L3 network configurations based on the settings provided in the :ref:`L2/L3 segmentation modes <L2 adjacent mode>` settings in the :ref:`agent configuration file`.
+The F5 agent determines BIG-IP devices' L2 and L3 network configurations based on the settings provided in the :ref:`L2/L3 segmentation modes <L2 adjacent mode>` settings in the :ref:`agent configuration file`.
 When configured to use global routed mode, the F5 agent makes the following assumptions:

     #.
 LBaaS objects are accessible via global L3 routes;
     #.
 All virtual IPs are routable from clients;